 Highlights from Expert Statements

-Independent, nationally and world-renowned academic and professional experts in farmed animal welfare and veterinary medicine reviewed the video footage from MFA Canada's undercover investigation at a Burnbrae Farms egg supplier—McDonald's Canada's exclusive egg provider.
+Independent, nationally and world-renowned academic and professional experts in farmed animal welfare and veterinary medicine reviewed the video footage from Mercy For Animals Canada's undercover exposé at a Burnbrae Farms egg supplier—McDonald's Canada's exclusive egg provider.
 Below are some of their statements.

 Ian Duncan, PhD

 Dr. Duncan is professor emeritus of applied ethology in the Department of Animal and Poultry Science at the University of Guelph and also holds the oldest university chair in animal welfare in North America.
 He has published two books, 35 book chapters, and more than 150 scientific papers.
 Dr. Duncan writes:

 It is obvious that these birds were not being inspected frequently enough.
 The high number of trapped, sick and injured birds in the cages, as well as those forced to live on the manure belt, is unacceptable.

 The killing methods used in this facility, namely throwing chicks against a hard surface or suffocating them in garbage bags, is completely unacceptable.

 Mary Richardson, DVM